jiongyi-cao/tSNEClstGRF/README.md

-tSneClstGRF is a R package that generates an interactive shiny interface for easily visualizing and exploring heterogeneous causal effect modeled by causal forest proposed in Athey et al. (2018).
+tSneClstGRF is an R package that generates an interactive Shiny interface for easily visualizing and exploring heterogeneous causal effect estimated by causal forest proposed by Athey et al. (2018).

 Installation
 ------------